 Notes

-- It's best to have some fat in the ground meat you choose to use in this recipe.
+- It's best to have some fat in the ground meat you choose to make meatballs.

 Maureen | Orgasmic Chef